zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/workshops/freetier/intro.md

 ## About this Workshop

-The lab in this workshop walks you through all the steps to install Oracle GoldenGate Enteprise Manager Plug-in on Marketplace and monitor the Oracle GoldenGate Marketplace instance using the Enterprise Manager Marketplace instance.
+The lab in this workshop walks you through all the steps to install Oracle GoldenGate Enterprise Manager Plug-in on Marketplace and monitor the Oracle GoldenGate Marketplace instance using the Enterprise Manager Marketplace instance.

 *Estimated Lab Time*: 45 mins